origin-energy/java-snapshot-testing/README.md

 You can supply any serializer you like Gson, Jackson or something else.

-For example,this following will exclude the rendering of Lists without changing the source code to include @JsonIgnore.
+For example,this following will exclude the rendering of Lists without changing the source code to include `@JsonIgnore`.
 This is good because you shouldn't need to add annotations to your source code for testing purposes only.

 ```java